Britain, the global superpower

 There were two distinct facets to the British Empire: on the one hand, what might be called the ‘westernised bit’, in a cultural sense – territories which had been colonised and therefore had a shared ethnic origin and which were more or less democratic and self-governing, like Canada, Australia and New Zealand.
 Then there was the ‘eastern Empire’ – conquered lands ranging from India through south Asia, the Middle East and, grabbed during Victoria’s reign, large chunks of Africa – ruled autocratically by imperial appointees.

 British forces frequently went to war to protect and expand their accidentally acquired Imperial interests – in Afghanistan, China, India, New Zealand, Persia, Burma, the Sudan and South Africa, for example.
 Despite superior firepower, and the support of the world’s most powerful navy (the main policeman of the Empire), victories were not always easily won.
 But for about 100 years, Britain was largely unchallenged on the world stage.
-It was fortunate to fight no general war with its neighbours or imperial rivals during Victoria’s reign, except for the Crimean War of 1854 in which Britain and France combined to prop up the ailing Ottoman Empire against the Russians.
-By and large, Britain was only interested in threats to its own imperial interests – particularly India and the trade routes to it.
+Except for the Crimean War of 1854, in which Britain and France combined to prop up the ailing Ottoman Empire against the Russians, Britain was fortunate to fight no general war with its neighbours or imperial rivals during Victoria’s reign,.
+By and large, Her Majesty’s Government was only interested in threats to its own imperial interests – particularly India and the trade routes to it.
 So as the United States, Italy and Germany forged themselves into great nations through terrible bloody conflicts (in Germany’s case at the expense of the Danes, Austrians and French), and as European Alliances were formed toward the end of the 19th century, Britain stood back in so-called ‘splendid isolation’.
 The relative positions and respective attitudes of the major powers of the day, including the British Empire, all went into the cooking pot – along with a host of other choice ingredients – to gently simmer until boiling over in the incredibly violent 20th century.